danielfett/draft-dpop/main.md

 the sender that holds and can prove possession of the private part of the key pair.

-The mechanism described herein can be used in cases where potentially stronger methods of sender-constraining tokens that utilize elements of the underlying secure transport layer, such as [@RFC8705] or [@I-D.ietf-oauth-token-binding], are not available or desirable.
+The mechanism described herein can be used in cases where other methods of sender-constraining tokens that utilize elements of the underlying secure transport layer, such as [@RFC8705] or [@I-D.ietf-oauth-token-binding], are not available or desirable.
 For example, due to a sub-par user experience of TLS client authentication in user agents and a lack of support for HTTP token binding, neither mechanism can be used if an OAuth client is a Single Page Application (SPA) running in a web browser.
+Native applications installed and run on a user's device, which often have dedicated protected storage for cryptographic keys. are another example well positioned to benefit from DPoP-bound tokens to guard against misuse of tokens by a compromised or malicious resource.

 DPoP can be used to sender-constrain access tokens regardless of the client authentication method employed.
 Furthermore, DPoP can